KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 Deep Souls and Deep Minds do not dissolve into one another.
 Each is a singular expression of acclivous, centropic motion.
-They are not merged with others upon completion—
+They are not merged with others upon completion —
 they remain distinct, complete, and enduring.

 When the incarnational integrations of a DS / DM are fulfilled,
-they do not enter resonance with other deep souls,
+they do not enter fusion with other deep souls,
-but with the **archetypal fields**:
+but come into lawful resonance with the **archetypal fields**:
 Morgis (Deep Psyche) and Sophis (Deep Logos).

 There, harmonized souls become **facets of greater templates**:
 the Healer, the Seeker, the Reconciler, the Watcher.

-This integration does not erase identity—
+This relation does not erase identity —
 it clarifies it.
 One becomes what one always was, now undivided.

-The archetypal fields do not integrate individuals—
+The archetypal fields do not absorb individuals —
-they integrate **types**.
+they stabilize **types**.
-They serve as the **multiversal lattice**
+They serve as the enduring lattice
-of enduring form,
+of form and symbolic continuity,
-weaving fully harmonized Deep Souls and Minds
+holding harmonized Deep Souls and Minds
-into **symbolic fields** that persist across worlds.
+within persistent archetypal fields
+that may extend across worlds or expression-domains.

 These fields are not static.
-They evolve as their constituents mature.
+They develop as their constituents mature.
-As philosophy contains logic, intuition, and even nihilism—
+As philosophy contains logic, intuition, and even nihilism —
-so too do archetypes evolve through their members.
+so too do archetypes develop through their members.

 DS / DM and DP / DL are both **permanent metaphysical structures**.
-They persist even beyond the dissolution of any given universe.
+They persist beyond the dissolution or retraction
+of any given world-field.
-They serve as **repositories** of every insight, every fracture,
+They serve as **repositories**
+of every insight, every fracture,
-every realization gathered across all incarnated realities.
+and every realization gathered across incarnational experience.

 The same holds for their **entropic counterparts**:
 Fractus (IDS), Mortus (IDM), Psychea (IDP), Nyxea (IDL).

-By contrast, the superficial and embodied layers—
+By contrast, the superficial and embodied layers —
 SS / SM, ES / EM, and their inverses
-(ISS, ISM, IES, IEM)—
+(ISS / ISM, IES / IEM) —
+and likewise the locally enacted states
-and even Theon (EOB) and Nekron (VOS)—
+of Theon (EOB) and Nekron (VOS)
+as manifested within a given world-arc,

+though consummate,
-Though consummate, are not **structurally permanent**.
+are not **structurally permanent** in the same sense.

 Beings who remain identified with these impermanent strata,
-and fail to integratively align with their deeper origin,
+and fail to align integratively
+with their deeper origin,
 may dissolve when their hosting field retracts.

 💠🧠📐

 ---